 |//: Average Growth Rates|

 Definition: the Gini index measure the degree of income inequality and can take a value from 0 to 100.
 The Gini index equals 0 if everyone has the same income, so with a completely equal distribution.
 A value of 100 corresponds to a completely unequal distribution, where one person has all the income and the rest has no income.
 This indicator is calculated using data from the Statistics on Income and Living Conditions (EU-SILC) survey.
 The income considered here is the available income (including taxes and social transfers) to purchase goods and services.
 Each member of a household is allocated a net equivalised income, which is calculated by dividing the household income by an equivalence factor that takes into account the household composition.
 The equivalence factor equals the sum of the weights of each household member which are – by convention – set at 1 for the first adult, 0.5 for each additional adult and 0.3 for each additional child (person under the age of 14).
-Statbel organises this EU-harmonised survey in Belgium and makes the results available, in particular to Eurostat.
+Statistics Belgium organises this EU-harmonised survey in Belgium and makes the results available, in particular to Eurostat.
 The data used here come from Eurostat, which publishes detailed and comparable results between EU Member States.
 Since these data are based on a survey, a margin of uncertainty has to be taken into account.
-The confidence intervals are available on request from Statbel.
+This margin of uncertainty increases as the indicator is calculated on smaller sub-populations.
+The confidence intervals are available on request from Statistics Belgium.

 Goal: the Gini index must not rise.